-- 1. Locate the SOGAV valve as close as possible to the air intake valve, and - 2.
-Minimize the length of the connecting passage between the SOGAV valve and the air manifold runner.
+- 1. Locate the SOGAV as close as possible to the air intake valve, and - 2.
+Minimize the length of the connecting passage between the SOGAV and the air manifold runner.

-The SOGAV valve can be mounted in any orientation with the solenoid axis greater than horizontal, placing the solenoid higher than the metering plates.
-However, a vertical orientation (valve inlet facing upward) is preferred and will substantially increase valve life versus a horizontal orientation.
-Take care to keep the SOGAV valve and wiring from being exposed to extremely hot surfaces (such as exhaust systems).
+The SOGAV can be mounted in any orientation with the solenoid axis greater than horizontal, placing the solenoid higher than the plates.
+However, a vertical orientation (valve outlet facing down) is preferred and will substantially increase valve life versus a horizontal orientation.
+Take care to keep the SOGAV and wiring from being exposed to extremely hot surfaces (such as exhaust systems).